KristianLyng/varnishfoo/chapter-2.rst

 .. image:: img/chromium-dev-incognito.png

 The extra request is gone.
+Regardless of browser choice, your testing environment should be devoid of most extensions and let you easily get rid of all cookies.

 You will also quickly learn that a refresh isn't always just a refresh.
 In both Firefox and Chrome, a refresh triggered by ``<F5>`` or